 I created a private repository in ap-northeast-1 and pushed the built image.

-Step3: Creating the Amazon Cognito User Pool
+Step3: Creating an Amazon Cognito User Pool

 Create a User Pool and App Client for Machine-to-Machine authentication.